huseinzol05/project-suka-suka/mysejahtera-simulation/README.md

 ## Why

-1. Simulation if 0 vaccine
+1. Simulation if 0 vaccine efficiency.
+Maybe we can add vaccine efficiency after this?